 Criteria & Judges' profiles

-Judges will use a scoresheet based on the elements as a guide when evaluating the team's venture summary and/or plan.
-Cash prizes awarded to teams, in the judges' opinion, offer the best combination of business potential and likelihood of successful implementation.
-The social entrepreneurship award is for a team that demonstrates significant societal impact in addition to financial sustainability.
+Throughout all three stages, judges will be provided with a scoresheet based on the elements below as a guide to evaluate the team's venture summary, business plan or pitch.
+Cash prizes awarded to teams, in the judges' opinion, offer the best combination of business potential, credible founder(s), and likelihood of successful implementation.

 Summary & Venture plan requirement

-Elements to consider when writing your summary or plan:
+Elements to consider and include when crafting your summary or plan:

-- Team: quality of team and fit with the idea; advisory board, strategy partners - credentials to show that they have the capability to take on these roles and responsibilities
+- Team: quality of team and fit with the idea; credentials to show a capability to take on specific roles and responsibilities; advisory board, strategy partners;

-- Financials: business model; financial forecasts & valuation; funding required & equity offered
+- Financials: business model; financial forecasts & valuation; funding required and for what purpose

-- Screening round - Structure of Venture Summary: clarity and quality of writing; structure and sequence of ideas; the document reads well - Stage 1 only
+- First round - Structure of Venture Summary: clarity and quality of writing; structure and sequence of ideas; the document reads well

 - Semifinals & Final - Presentation & Structure of Plan: clarity and quality of writing; structure and sequence of ideas; presentation slides; Verbal presentation/Q&A

-- Innovation & Value Proposition: original/innovative idea; solving a problem for customers; must-have vs. nice-to-have; feasible, marketable, profitable
+- Innovation & Value Proposition: original/innovative idea; solves a problem for customers; must-have vs. nice-to-have; feasible, marketable, profitable

 - Market Opportunity & Strategy: potentially large/fast growing market; niche identification; competitor and customer analysis; effective strategy